The Witches of Eastwick: Television

 In 1992, a television series pilot aired that was directed by Rick Rosenthal and starred Michael Siberry as Darryl, Ally Walker as Alexandra, Julia Campbell as Jane, and Catherine Mary Stewart as Sukie.
 It was not picked up as a series.

 In 2002, a television series pilot was filmed based on the world created in the book, called simply Eastwick.
 It starred Jason O'Mara as Darryl, Marcia Cross as Jane, Kelly Rutherford as Alexandra, and Lori Loughlin as Sukie.
 It was not picked up as a series so only the pilot episode exists.

-In 2009, The Witches of Eastwick was adapted into a television series on ABC, this one entitled Eastwick, with Lindsay Price, Jaime Ray Newman and Rebecca Romijn as the three witches.
+In 2009, The Witches of Eastwick was adapted into a television series on ABC, one entitled Eastwick, with Lindsay Price, Jaime Ray Newman and Rebecca Romijn as the three witches.
 Paul Gross played Darryl.
 Veronica Cartwright who had played Felicia Alden in the 1987 movie is also in the cast of the series as Bun Waverly.
-The show was cancelled during its first season.
+The show was canceled during its first season.